Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Characterization of the center manifold and normal forms

-then we have the following theorem, which is for example the case in the period-doubling bifurcation.
+then we have the following normal form theorem.
+Such a normal form theorem would be helpful to study the period-doubling bifurcation.

 \begin{theorem}[Normal form III] Assume that $-1$ is a Floquet multiplier.
-Then the results of \Cref{thm:normalformI} or \Cref{thm:normalformII}, depending on the location and algebraic multiplicity of other the Floquet multipliers on the unit circle hold with the following modification: the maps $H,p$ and $P$ are $2T$-periodic in the first component and additionally satisfy
+Then the results of \Cref{thm:normalformI} or \Cref{thm:normalformII}, depending on the location and algebraic multiplicity of the other Floquet multipliers on the unit circle hold with the following modification: the maps $H,p$ and $P$, and $\mathcal{O}$-terms are $2T$-periodic in $\tau$ and satisfy additionally